alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-libraries.md

 }
 ```

 After we need to create a instance of our unit that we will be tested: `GenerateCertificate`.
-After, we need to call the method to test our scenerio inside the method of the test with the correct inputs:
+After, we need to call the method to test our scenario inside the method of the test with the correct inputs:

 ```java
 import dev.alexferreira.testtechniques.example.certificate.model.Certificate;